toptal/chewy/README.md

 ### Faceting

-Facets are an optional sidechannel you can request from elasticsearch describing certain fields of the resulting collection.
-The most common use for facets is to allow the user continue filtering specifically within the subset, as opposed to the global index.
+Facets are an optional sidechannel you can request from Elasticsearch describing certain fields of the resulting collection.
+The most common use for facets is to allow the user to continue filtering specifically within the subset, as opposed to the global index.

-For instance, let's request the ```country``` field as a facet along with our users collection.
+For instance, let's request the `country` field as a facet along with our users collection.
 We can do this with the #facets method like so:

 ```ruby
 UsersIndex.filter{ [...] }.facets({countries: {terms: {field: 'country'}}})
 ```

-Let's look at what we asked from elasticsearch.
+Let's look at what we asked from Elasticsearch.
 The facets setter method accepts a hash.
-You can choose custom/semantic key names for this hash for your own convinience (in this case I used the plural version of the actual field), in our case: ```countries```.
-The following nested hash tells ES to grab and aggregate values (terms) from the ```country``` field on our indexed records.
+You can choose custom/semantic key names for this hash for your own convenience (in this case I used the plural version of the actual field), in our case `countries`.
+The following nested hash tells ES to grab and aggregate values (terms) from the `country` field on our indexed records.

-When the response comes back, it will have the ```:facets``` sidechannel included:
+When the response comes back, it will have the `:facets` sidechannel included:

 ```
 < { ... ,"facets":{"countries":{"_type":"terms","missing":?,"total":?,"other":?,"terms":[{"term":"USA","count":?},{"term":"Brazil","count":?}, ...}}